-The last month has seen plenty of restaurants open in the capital but with so many to choose from, it’s tough to know where to go.
-To help you out, we’ve picked six of our favourite newbies which are definitely worth your money.
+A whole host of new restaurants have opened their doors in London in the past month, but with so many to choose from, it’s tough to know where to go.
+To help you out, we’ve picked five of our favourite newbies which are definitely worth your money.
 Browse our shortened reviews below, then click through to read more on each and book a table.

 Bōkan at Novotel, Canary Wharf